vanDeventer/OPC-UAprosumer/README.md

 The prosumer consumes the necessary services of the core prosumers within its local cloud, such as:
 - [Orchestration](https://github.com/arrowhead-f/core-java/tree/master/documentation/Orchestrator)

-## Basic operations
+## Installation
+This prosumer is a [Maven](http://maven.apache.org/) module.
+To build and run this prosumer, use the following steps:

+### Configuration
+NOTE!
+There are no OPC-UA configurations available in this file yet.

+### Build
+Build the module using [Maven](http://maven.apache.org/).

+### Run
 To **start** the service prosumer, run: `java -jar provider-4.0.jar -auth` after building the Maven module.
-The `-auth` flag is optional and only adds the Consumer found in the "tester" folder to the IntraCloud authorization so that it is allowed to consume the service.
+The `-auth` flag is optional and only adds the example Consumer found in the "tester" folder to the IntraCloud authorization so that it is allowed to consume the service.

+### Shutdown
 To **stop** the prosumer, type `stop` in the Terminal window in which it was started.

-### Configuration file
-Where is it and what does it do?
-Should that have its own description document?

 ## Prosumer design
 This prosumer is not proprietary.